The benefits of fiber for dogs

 When it attracts moisture from outside the colon into a dog’s stool.
 Insoluble fiber helps promote regular bowel movements.

 When it absorbs excess water from inside the colon, it helps control diarrhea.

 This nutrient helps the stool normalized, it helps with constipation and diarrhea.

 Fiber helps weight loss

-Fiber in dog food, helps to dilute its caloric content.
+Also, fiber nutrients in dog food helps to dilute its caloric content.
 It reduces calories per serving.

 When fiber absorbs water, it expands and causing a full stomach satiety.
-It caused a dog to stop eating sooner.
+This condition caused a dog to stop eating sooner.

 This nutrient can help your dog lose weight much easier.

 Fiber helps reducing the risk of colon cancer

 Good bacteria in dog’s gut ferment fiber and create special short chain fatty acids.
 These acids can help the dog’s colon to repair itself and prevent or reduce any potential for cancer.